Alliedium/awesome-devops/30_aug_2022_docker_best_practices_i/docker_best_practices_i_30_aug_2022.md

 Build Cache     18        0         103.3MB   103.3MB
 ```

+Otherwise, the output values are added to the corresponding values received on Step 2

-4. Build another image with the same Dockerfile and context
+8. Build another image with the same Dockerfile and context

 ```
 docker build -t bkarpov/demo-multi-stage:0.2 --build-arg BASE_IMAGE=gradle:7.5.1-jdk11-alpine .